FastAPI Logging & Versioned API Best Practices for Python Developers

 return {"item_id": item_id}

-Implementing Version 2 Endpoints for Logging
+Logging in Version 2 Endpoints

 from fastapi import FastAPI, Request